madprops/airc/README.md

 }
 ```

-(Remember to make yourself an admin)

 Override only configs you need, you don't need to define all.

+Remember to make yourself an admin.

 Then start the bot like `node bot.js skeletor`.